Thank you for reading!

 How Governance Works

-During each election process, each of the station’s five signal areas across the country holds an election to select 12 delegates to its local board.
+During each election process, each of the station’s five signal areas across the country holds an election to select 12 delegates to the annual area meetings where the new and returning delegates jointly elect Station Representative Directors for the new term.
+All of the elected delegates additionally serve on a Local Station Board (LSB).
 This constitutes half of the local board, with the other half elected in alternate years.

 Nine of the delegates are listener-sponsors and represent all of the people who have provided financial support to the station over the past year by becoming members with a $25 or more donation to the station.
 Listener sponsors may also qualify by volunteering at the station (3 hours over the past year) or on local station board committees.
 Three of the delegates are staff-members and represent the employees and volunteer programmers at the stations.